End-Of-Life Management for Single-Use Products in Bioproduction

 Current Disposal Practices – Where is the waste going today?

-It has been shown that SUT systems have a lower environmental impact as compared to traditional systems which require high purity water and heat needed to clean and sterilize*
+It has been shown that SUT systems have a lower environmental impact as compared to traditional systems which require high purity water and heat needed to clean and sterilize*1.
+However, while SUT systems provide relief from carbon footprint in energy, it shifts a burden in the SUT manufacturing plants to that of larger waste streams of used plastic.

 There are significant challenges for waste disposal and handling at the manufacturing plant level: